crmorgan/nservicebus-intro/README.md

         }
     }
     ```
-3. Make `ShippingPolicy` a Saga that uses `ShippingPolicyData` by having it inherit from from `Saga<ShippingPolicy.ShippingPolicyData>` and t
+3. Make `ShippingPolicy` a saga that uses `ShippingPolicyData` by having it inherit from from `Saga<ShippingPolicy.ShippingPolicyData>` and t
     ```cs
     public class ShippingPolicy : Saga<ShippingPolicyData>, IHandleMessages<OrderPlaced>, IHandleMessages<OrderBilled>
     ```
-4. Implement the abstract `ConfigureHowToFindSaga` member and tell the Saga how messages are correlated to a Saga instance.
+4. Implement the abstract `ConfigureHowToFindSaga` member and tell the saga how messages are correlated to a saga instance.
     ```cs
     protected override void ConfigureHowToFindSaga(SagaPropertyMapper<ShippingPolicyData> mapper)
     {